 How to Identify and Prevent Cyberstalking

-ocial media has occupied a sizable proportion of our personal lives, blurring the line between engagement and cyberstalking.
-These platforms have gained access to important parts of our real identity: our addresses, phone numbers, our check-ins, colleges, workplaces, everything is available online.
+Social media has occupied a sizable proportion of our personal lives, blurring the line between engagement and cyberstalking.
+These platforms have gained access to important parts of our real identity: our addresses, phone numbers, check-ins, colleges, digital workplaces, and everything that is available online.
 We even mark certain contacts as our family, relatives, close friends, and team members.
 No matter how many privacy settings we activate, it only takes a few minutes of digging to extract someone’s data and while we keep enjoying a few likes and growing social popularity, there are people who love taking advantage of such information.

 What is Cyberstalking?

-Some people choose to take loud legal action against cyberstalkers; many others fail to identify if they are being stalked, stay silent and choose to ignore the annoying behavior until they face serious consequences outside the digital world.
+Some people choose to take loud legal action against cyberstalkers in the digital workplace; many others fail to identify if they are being stalked, stay silent, and choose to ignore the annoying behavior until they face serious consequences outside the digital world.

 How to identify cyberstalking?